 Environmental and Social Policy and Gender Policy of the Fund?
-Has the project / programme provided justification for the funding requested on the basis of the full cost of adaptation?
-Does the project / programme align with the AF results framework?
+Has the project / programme provided justification for the funding requested on the basis of the full cost of adaptation? • Does the project / programme align with the AF results framework?
 Has the sustainability of the project/programme outcomes been taken into account when designing the project?
 Does the project / programme provide an overview of environmental and social impacts / risks identified, in compliance with the Environmental and Social Policy and Gender Policy of the Fund?
-3. Resource Availability Is the requested project funding within the cap of the country?
-Is the Implementing Entity management fee at or below 8.5 per cent of the total project/programme budget before the fee?
-Are the project/programme execution costs at or below 9.5 per cent of the total project/programme budget before the fee?
-4. Eligibility of Implementing Entity • Is the project submitted through an eligible Implementing Entity that has been accredited by the Board?
-5. Implementation Arrangements Is there adequate arrangement for project management, in compliance with the Gender Policy of the Fund?
-Are there measures for financial and project risk management?
-Are there measures in place the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund?
-Is a budget on the Implementing Entity Management Fee use included?
+2 December Association Is the requested project funding within the cap of the 3.
+Resource Availability country?Is the Implementing Entity management fee at or below 8.5 • Is the Implementing Entity management fee at or below 8.5 per cent of the total project/programme budget before the fee? • Are the project/programme execution costs at or below 9.5 per cent of the total project/programme budget before the fee?
+4. Eligibility of Implementing Is the project submitted through an eligible Implementing Entity Entity that has been accredited by the Board?
+5. Implementation Arrangements • Is there adequate arrangement for project management, in compliance with the Gender Policy of the Fund?Are there measures for financial and project risk management?
+Are there measures in place the management of for environmental and social risks, in line with the Environmental and Social Policy and Gender Policy of the Fund? • Is a budget on the Implementing Entity Management Fee use included?
 Is an explanation and a breakdown of the execution costs included?
 Is a detailed budget including budget notes included?
-Are arrangements for monitoring and evaluation clearly defined, including a budgeted M&E plans and sexdisaggregated data, targets and indicators, in compliance with the ESP and the Gender Policy of the Fund?
-Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function?
-Does the project/programme's results framework align with the AF's results framework?
+Are arrangements for monitoring and evaluation clearly defined including a hydroted M&F plans and say defined, including a budgeted M&E plans and sex- disaggregated data, targets and indicators, in compliance with the ESP and the Gender Policy of the Fund?
+Does the M&E Framework include a break-down of how implementing entity IE fees will be utilized in the supervision of the M&E function? • Does the project/programme's results framework align with the AF's results framework?
 Does it include at least one core outcome indicator from the Fund's results framework?
-Is a disbursement schedule with time-bound milestones included?
+Is a disbursement schedule with time-bound milestones included? moradou.